In this article, we’ll cover the basics and benefits of Facebook Lifetime Value Custom Audiences and Value-Based Lookalike Audiences.

 “When you include LTV in your customer file and create a lookalike, our system uses LTV to find people similar to your highest value customers.
 It works best when you provide the full range of customer values, as opposed to only the top cut of customers.”

-As we discussed earlier, Facebook will target those customers with similar characteristics to those who have already proven to be of high value.
+As we discussed earlier, when using your Lifetime Value Audience Facebook will target those customers with similar characteristics to those who have already proven to be of high value.
 By connecting you with better potential customers, you’ll ultimately get better business and better long term ROI.
-Not only are these users more likely to do business with you, they’re more likely to provide a high LTV, meaning repeat business.
+Not only are these users more likely to do business with you, but they’re also more likely to provide a high LTV, meaning repeat business.

 How To Measure and Test Success